CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Background and Related Works

 Crucially, regardless of the overflow mitigation strategy, all aforementioned methods rely on polynomial approximations for both the exponential function and the computationally expensive homomorphic division, resulting in increased multiplicative depth.

 \paragraph{Softmax Replacement.}

 Distinct from softmax approximation, \emph{softmax replacement} methods substitute the computationally expensive softmax operation with simpler surrogate functions.
 Several works replace softmax with element-wise activation functions, including standard activations (e.g., ReLU and GELU), their polynomial variants (e.g., squared ReLU), or activations augmented with auxiliary neural networks~\cite{Zimerman2024converting,Chen2022the}. \citet{Rho2025encryption} pursue an alternative direction by adopting Gaussian kernels in place of softmax.
-Another line of work replaces only the exponential term $\exp(x_i)$ with power functions or their shifted variants~\cite{Li2023mpcformer,Luo2024secformer,Zimerman2024power}, while retaining the division operation for normalization.
-Powerformer~\cite{Park2025Powerformer} further eliminates the division operation by replacing the denominator with a fixed empirical value.
+Another line of work replaces only the exponential term $\exp(x_i)$ with power functions or their shifted variants~\cite{Li2023mpcformer,Luo2024secformer,Zimerman2024power}, while retaining the division operation for normalization, e.g., Power-softmax~\cite{Zimerman2024power}, $x_i^{p}/{\sum_{j} x_j^{p}}$ with a positive even $p$.
+BPMax from Powerformer~\cite{Park2025Powerformer} further eliminates the division operation by replacing the denominator with a fixed empirical value, e.g., $(x_i + c)^p$ with a positive odd $p$.

 However, these softmax replacement methods face inherent limitations: they either suffer from accuracy degradation~\cite{Zimerman2024converting,Rho2025encryption} or provide limited speedup due to the retained division operation~\cite{Li2023mpcformer,Luo2024secformer,Zimerman2024power}.
 Furthermore, even recent replacement methods~\cite{Park2025Powerformer,Luo2024secformer,Rho2025encryption} are primarily evaluated on small-scale models such as BERT~\cite{Devlin2019bert} and benchmarks with small label spaces (e.g., binary or ternary classification).
 The effectiveness of such methods on larger models and more challenging benchmarks remains underexplored.